sakobu/railway-ts-pipelines/GETTING_STARTED.md

 import { mapOption, mapResult, pipe, ok } from '@railway-ts/pipelines';
 ```

 When importing from root, shared functions like `map` become `mapOption` and `mapResult`.
-Result-only functions like `mapErr` stay unsuffixed.
+Result-only functions like `mapErr` stay as-is.

 ## Your First Pipeline